markstock/idealplace/README.md

 * Support argument "prefer weather like lat-lon" and "prefer all settings like lat-lon"
 * Even make temperature optional, or add a weight to temperature to allow ignoring it
 * Use population density to allow "in a city but near the country" or "in the country but near a city"
+* Find a higher-resolution cloud data set, if possible

 ## Citing IdealPlace